 So Diluc assumed that Kaeya was still angry with him, and dropped it altogether.
 Kaeya was no longer living with him, and so they rarely saw each other in passing, much less sought each other out.

 He had thought, for the longest time, that he’d been the only one to continue thinking of them as brothers.

-And that Kaeya would mock him if he ever knew he still felt that way, because he didn’t deserve to, after Diluc had hurt his brother so.
+And that Kaeya would mock him if he ever knew he still felt that way, because Diluc didn’t deserve to, after he had hurt his brother so.

 Diluc wants to tell Kaeya many things.
 He wants to know how Kaeya truly feels about them.
 He wants to say for the ten thousandth time that he’s sorry for drawing his sword on his brother.
 He wants to say that as the older brother he is supposed to be the reliable one, and that Kaeya should be relying on him, but then… Kaeya starts to hum.
 It is a lullaby from their halcyon childhood days, and his voice is soothing and hypnotic.
 And, well, Diluc can’t very well interrupt him now, can he?

 So he rests his head against Kaeya’s back, and, lulled by the low rumbles and vibrations, Diluc slowly... falls...

 Diluc dreams that he is racing through a field of grass, his brother by his side.

 He doesn’t remember why they were running, or where they were running to.
 The only thing he knows is the deep-rooted certainty that no matter where he goes, Kaeya will be there right by his side, matching him stride for stride.
 Not as his younger brother or subordinate, overlooked for his prodigious older brother as many of the knights did, but as equals.